 Although I have a great love for and curiosity about history and language, most of my research and critical thinking buck is spent on more scientific topics, including the food science topics you will find on CulinaryLore.
 This may change as history holds more attraction for me than science, and I find the current emphasis on food science to take all the taste out of food.
-Information is one thing, dry and overly verbose information-overload is another.
-You will not find me writing about a six day experiment I performed to determine how quickly guacamole turns brown in different conditions (just eat the stuff!)
-I can't guarantee I will be one hundred percent right about every thing I tackle here, but you can be darn sure that I'll work my rear off trying to provide the most accurate and cross-checked information I can, and hopefully, I'll do it in a relatable way.
+Information is one thing, dry and overly verbose information overload is another.
+You will not find me writing about a six-day experiment I performed to determine how quickly guacamole turns brown in different conditions (just eat the stuff!)
+While we’re on the subject, you may want to take the results of informal food experiments with a grain of salt.

 And that brings me to what is different about this site compared to many (but not all because there are some great ones) food blogs that claim to be about food history or food science.
 What is different is that I will not write an article about some great tomatoes I found at the farmer’s market and then tag it “food science” because something I mentioned vaguely relates to the subject.
-Likewise, if I claim to be writing an article about the history of some food related subject, that is exactly what you will get!
+Likewise, if I claim to be writing an article about the history of some food-related subject, that is exactly what you will get!
 I will not write about a meal someone might have eaten one time on a winter night 300 years ago and call it food history, for, unless you plan to duplicate said meal, and maybe film it for YouTube, I’m going to bore you to tears.

-If you have a curiosity about some food related something or other and you think it would be a good subject for this site, why don’t you let me know?
+If you have a curiosity about some food-related something or other and you think it would be a good subject for this site, why don’t you let me know?
 If I think it’s a good fit, I’ll research the topic thoroughly and write up an article about it.
 Even if I don’t want to do that, I’ll still try to find out the answer for you.
 You can contact me with questions or ideas here.